Clare Winnicott

-Clare Winnicott (née Clare Nimmo Britton, known as "Elsie"; 30 September 1906 – 17 April 1984) OBE was an English social worker, civil servant, psychoanalyst and teacher.
-She played a pivotal role in the passing of The Children's Act of 1948.
+Clare Winnicott, OBE (born Clare Nimmo Britton; 30 September 1906 – 17 April 1984) was an English social worker, civil servant, psychoanalyst and teacher.
+She played a pivotal role in the passing of the Children Act 1948.
 Alongside her husband, D. W. Winnicott, Clare would go on to become a prolific writer and prominent social worker and children's advocate in 20th century England.

 Early life

-Born in the northern seaside town of Scarborough, Yorkshire, Clare was the eldest of four children.
+Born in the northern seaside town of Scarborough, Yorkshire and nicknamed "Elsie", Clare was the eldest of four children.
 Her father, James Nimmo Britton, a Scot who had migrated south, was a gifted Baptist cleric whose oratory skills led to considerable growth in attendance at the numerous churches to which he had been assigned.
 Her mother was Elsie Clare Slater.
 James Britton also founded the Avenue Baptist church in Southend-on-Sea where the Britton family was very socially involved.
 In 1949, Clare's mother was elected the first woman deacon of the Avenue Baptist Church.
 Clare's skills as a talented communicator and compassionate guardian of those in need can be drawn back to the example set by her mother and father throughout her life as young adult.
 As a teenager Clare was a leader in her Sunday school, and actively participated in the Christian youth organization, the Girls' Brigade.

 Throughout the 1926 General Strike and the Great Depression, the church worked to support the men and women of Great Britain.
 The church hosted dinners for women who could not afford food and helped unemployed men find work, all organized by Clare's father.
 Clare's father retired in 1935, and died in 1945.

 Clare's family moved frequently during her childhood, first to Clapham, South London in 1912 during World War I. The war had a profound impact on the Britton family as widespread rationing took a heavy toll on the family's standard of living and culminated in the loss of Clare's uncle during the fighting on the Western Front with the British Expeditionary Force.
 At the conclusion of the war, Clare's family moved to Southend-on-Sea, Essex where she completed high school in 1925.

 Early career and LSE training

 Clare went on to attend Selly Oak College in Birmingham, a Baptist affiliated school, and earned her qualification as a teacher from 1929 to 1930.
 After graduating she went to Norwich where she worked for the Young Women's Christian Association from 1931 to 1937.
-After taking a one year social science course at the London School of Economics (LSE) from 1937 to 1938, she worked in Merthyr Tydfil, Wales with the Commissioners for Special Areas to assist unemployed juveniles in finding work.
-While the region continued to suffer the economic hardships of the Great Depression, she instituted the “Boot and Shoe Fund” in order to provide children's shoes for affected families.
+After taking a one-year social science course at the London School of Economics (LSE) from 1937 to 1938, she worked in Merthyr Tydfil, Wales with the Commissioners for Special Areas to assist unemployed juveniles in finding work.
+While the region continued to suffer the economic hardships of the Great Depression, she instituted the "Boot and Shoe Fund" in order to provide children's shoes for affected families.